-Alliances and rivalries in Thai politics are as unpredictable and impermanent as they've ever been.
-Keep track on who's who in Thailand's recent past, in current political affairs and in the news.Choose a name ... and click on GO button
+Alliances and rivalries in Thai politics are as unpredictable and short-lived as they've ever been.
+Keep track of who's who in Thailand's recent past, in actual political affairs, and the news.Choose a name ... and click on the Go button

-Can't Find What You're Looking For – Tell Us What You Want.Let Your Friends Know – Invite Them to Visit Us!Want Tour to Thailand – Travel Promotion Vacation Package!
+Can't Find What You're Looking For ౼ Tell Us What You Want.Let Your Friends Know ౼ Invite Them to Visit Us!Want to Visit Thailand ౼ Travel Promotion Vacation Package!